 But in our office, we try to help you find relief in the safest way possible.
 Once you know that you have PAD, we can determine a treatment plan: interventions may be as simple as recommending lifestyle changes like a better diet and more exercise.
 Depending on the progression of the disease, our vascular specialists may recommend unblocking your arteries through one of our minimally invasive interventional radiology treatments.

 Our goal as vascular specialists is to protect your vein health and your limbs.
-Know the risks of PAD and, if you believe you may have this condition, request a consultation request a consultation request a consultation with our specialists in Dallas and Houston.
+Know the risks of PAD and, if you believe you may have this condition, request a consultation with our specialists in Dallas and Houston.
 One simple exam could keep you from becoming part of this country’s growing group of limb loss victims.

 Scheduling